-The Dodge Caliber is pleasantly roomy and functional, especially for a sub-$14,000 vehicle and Neon replacement.
-With a fold-flat rear seat and optional fold-flat front passenger seat, Caliber's hatchback design accommodates a variety of cargo and passenger configurations.
+The Dodge Caliber is pleasantly roomy and functional, especially for a vehicle close to $14,500.
+With a fold-flat rear seat and fold-flat front passenger seat (SXT and R/T), Caliber's hatchback design accommodates a variety of cargo and passenger configurations.
 Standard cloth seating can be upgraded to stain-resistant cloth or leather.
-A sport appearance package features a shifter bezel, dash trim and red, yellow, orange or blue seat inserts coordinated with the vehicle's exterior color.
+A sport appearance package features a shifter bezel, dash trim and seat inserts coordinated with the vehicle's exterior color.
 Overall, the interior is nicely designed and offers a variety of clever features as either standard or optional equipment.Exterior

 With unique proportions, sharp-curve styling and Dodge's signature crosshair grille, the Caliber is perhaps the most distinctive five-door/crossover/wagon offered in the sub-$20,000 arena.
-It's bigger than the Mazda3 and Focus ZX5, not as streamlined as the Toyota Matrix or Pontiac Vibe and has none of the retro vibe of the Chrysler PT Cruiser and Chevrolet HHR.
-Up-level Calibers are distinguished by chrome door handles and side moldings, a chrome grille, fog lights and bigger, aluminum wheels.
+It's bigger than the Mazda3 and Volkswagen Rabbit, not as streamlined as the Toyota Matrix or Pontiac Vibe and has none of the retro vibe of the Chrysler PT Cruiser and Chevrolet HHR.
+Up-level Calibers are distinguished by chrome side moldings and grille, fog lights and bigger, aluminum wheels.

 Dodge Caliber's powertrain options include 2.0- and 2.4-liter four-cylinder engines, a continuously variable transmission (CVT) and all-wheel drive.
-Typical optional equipment includes leather seating, a sunroof and audio system upgrades that include a six-CD changer and premium speakers.
+Typical optional equipment includes leather seating, a sun roof and audio system upgrades that include a six-CD changer and premium speakers.
 Unique extras include flip-down tailgate speakers, a chilled glove box, 115-volt wall-style electrical outlet, UConnect Bluetooth hands-free phone connectivity and a removable and rechargeable flashlight.
-Optional items that some competitors include as standard equipment include power windows, door locks and mirrors, remote keyless entry, air conditioning and Antilock Braking System (ABS).
+Optional items that some competitors include as standard equipment include power windows, door locks and mirrors, remote keyless entry, air conditioning, traction control and antilock brakes (ABS).

-There are three engine choices, each having four cylinders and 16 valves.
+The three engine choices each have four cylinders and 16 valves.
 The base engine displaces 1.8 liters, makes 148 horsepower and is matched with a five-speed manual transmission.
 Up from there is a 2.0-liter version of 158 horsepower, and then a 2.4-liter version rated at 172 horsepower.
 Both of the larger engines are matched with the continuously variable transmission (CVT).
 On all-wheel-drive models, the CVT can be manually "shifted" through six simulated gears.
-With an optional trailer package, the 2.4-liter R/T model is rated to pull up to 1,000 pounds.
+With an optional trailer package, the 2.4-liter R/T model is rated to pull up to 2,000 pounds.

 1.8-liter in-line 4